openmainframeproject/cobol-programming-course/COBOL Programming Course #2 - Advanced Topics/COBOL Programming Course #2 - Advanced Topics.md

 When both the `COLLATING SEQUENCE` phrase of the statement and the PROGRAM `COLLATING SEQUENCE` clause of the `OBJECT-COMPUTER` paragraph are omitted, the **EBCDIC** collating sequence is used.

-`alphabet-name-1`
-- Must be specified in the `ALPHABET` clause of the `SPECIAL-NAMES` paragraph.
+`alphabet-name-1` must be specified in the `ALPHABET` clause of the `SPECIAL-NAMES` paragraph.

 Any one of the alphabet-name clause phrases can be specified, with the following results:
-- `STANDARD-1`
-    - The **ASCII** collating sequence is used for all alphanumeric comparisons.
+- `STANDARD-1` is the **ASCII** collating sequence is used for all alphanumeric comparisons.

-- `STANDARD-2`
-    - The 7-bit code defined in the International Reference Version of ISO/IEC 646, 7-bit coded character set for information interchange is used for all alphanumeric comparisons.
+- `STANDARD-2` is the 7-bit code defined in the International Reference Version of ISO/IEC 646, 7-bit coded character set for information interchange is used for all alphanumeric comparisons.
-- `NATIVE`
-    - The **EBCDIC** collating sequence is used for all alphanumeric comparisons.
+- `NATIVE` is the **EBCDIC** collating sequence is used for all alphanumeric comparisons.
-- `EBCDIC`
-    - The EBCDIC collating sequence is used for all alphanumeric comparisons.
+- `EBCDIC` is the EBCDIC collating sequence is used for all alphanumeric comparisons.
-- `literal`
-    - The collating sequence established by the specification of literals in the `ALPHABET-NAME` clause is used for all alphanumeric comparisons.
+- `literal` is the collating sequence established by the specification of literals in the `ALPHABET-NAME` clause is used for all alphanumeric comparisons.

 ### Segmentation considerations
-If a `SORT` or `MERGE` statement is coded in a **fixed** segment, any input or output procedure referenced by that statement must be:
-- totally within a fixed segment
-- or wholly contained in a single independent segment.
+If a `SORT` or `MERGE` statement is coded in a **fixed** segment, any input or output procedure referenced by that statement must be totally within a fixed segment, or wholly contained in a single independent segment.

-If the statement is coded in an **independent** segment, any input or output procedure referenced by it must be:
-- totally within a fixed segment
+If the statement is coded in an **independent** segment, any input or output procedure referenced by it must be totally within a fixed segment
-- or wholly contained within the **same** independent segment as that statement.
+,or wholly contained within the **same** independent segment as that statement.

 \newpage

 # COBOL Challenges
 As you have now handled some basic exercises, we have prepared a new section containing more advanced exercises that test your ability to resolve bugs and other issues in COBOL programs.
 Each exercise will have a short description and a goal to be accomplished.